Encourage Academic Integrity and Prevent Plagiarism

 Teaching strategies must also change in this new digital era.
 This guide is intended to help instructors help their students avoid plagiarism as well as help instructors detect and confront plagiarized papers.

-The Center for Academic Integrity defines academic integrity as "a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility."
+The International Center for Academic Integrity defines academic integrity as "a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility."
 These values should be promoted within academic communities. http://www.academicintegrity.org

 Academic Integrity at Princeton defines common knowledge as "a fact or a piece of information that is generally known and accepted."
 Information in dictionaries and encyclopedia which would then appear in many other sources need not be cited, unless exact words are quoted.